 Mona is David’s lounge room.
-It’s also a place of risk and challenge by design.
 The idea is to let go of any set plan or pathway and see where your curiosity takes you.
 Just keep your feet off the couch, you hooligan.

 Mona is mostly accessible for mobility aids (wheelchairs, walking frames and scooters), prams, and assistance and guide dogs.
 The museum has a ground-level entrance, including an information desk, cloaking and shop; and three subterranean floors: B1 nearest the top, then B2, and B3 at the very bottom.
 Three lifts operate inside the museum: the main lift takes you from the museum entrance down to B3 and B1; the internal lift shuttles between B3, B2 and B1, but does not exit the museum; and the Pharos atrium travels from B3 to B2, connecting the underground tunnel network.
 We recommend bringing your own mobility aids (there’s quite a bit of walking in the museum).
 Mona has some wheelchairs available to borrow, but these can’t be reserved in advance.
 Speak to staff at the museum entrance when you get here.